Meta

 Three phases, three platforms: building a scalable onboarding system

-Unclear how to use profiles = Misunderstanding the intended profile mental model.
+1. Unclear how to use profiles = Misunderstanding of the profile mental model.

 PHASE 1

-Analyzed the funnel with Data Science to identify drop-off points, then ran a brainstormed to identify solutions with Engineering, ranging from quick fixes to ambitious ideas.
-Prioritized with PM based on impact.
+Partnered with Data Science to map the funnel, then ran a brainstorm with Engineering to generate solutions from quick fixes to ambitious bets.
+Prioritized with PM on impact.

 Impact

-Reduced friction at key points while we began to build a more comprehensive cross-platform solution.
+Reduced friction at critical drop-off points while building toward the larger cross-platform solution.

 PHASE 2